-The financial sector regulator or is in progress to industry association develop or refine has announced a national policy, a commitment to develop a policy, regulation, or voluntary principles on Climate Risk for the financial Management for the financial sector.
+The financial sector regulator or industry association has announced a commitment to develop a policy, regulation, or voluntary principles on Climate Risk Management for the financial sector.

 Initial awareness raising and knowledge sharing is being organized by the regulator or industry association.

-A formal initiative regulation, guidelines, or voluntary industry principles on Climate Risk Management sector - either as part of an existing ESG framework or as a standalone framework to manage climate risk - either as part of ESG Integration or as a standalone framework.
-A formal taskforce, working group, or institution is taking the lead with implementation and/or supervision, and is supported by regulators and industry.
+A formal initiative is in progress to develop or refine a national policy, regulation, guidelines, or voluntary industry principles on Climate Risk Management for the financial sector - either as part of an existing ESG framework or as a standalone framework.